1964 Winter Olympics: Ice hockey

 The matches of ice hockey were played in the Olympiaeisstadion and the Messehalle.
-The sixteen participating teams first played a match to determine their group for the rest of the competition: group A (which allocates places 1 to 8) or in group B (places 9 to 16).
-Then, each team faces the other seven of its group.
+The sixteen participating teams first played a match to determine their group for the rest of the competition: group A (which allocates places 1 to 8) or group B (places 9 to 16).
+Then, each team faced the other seven of its group.

 In Group A, the Soviet favorites won their seven matches and became Olympic champions.
 The tournament was actually very close since in the last game, the Soviets were losing 2–1 against Canada after two periods to finally win 3–2; if Canada had won they would have taken the gold medal.
 Behind the Soviet Union, three teams had five wins and two losses: Canada, Czechoslovakia and Sweden.
 These three teams were ranked by goal difference with Sweden receiving silver, Czechoslovakia bronze and Canada finishing fourth.
 The Canadians, who were not satisfied with the method used to decide between Sweden and Czechoslovakia, boycotted the medal ceremony.